12.6. Implementing Polymorphism

 +erase() : void

 The Shape inheritance hierarchy.
-The subclass draw and erase functions override the functions in the Shape class.
-The UML does not provide a notation for designating that a function is virtual, but assuming they are for this example provides three polymorphism requirements: inheritance, function overrides, and virtual functions.
+The draw and erase functions in each subclass override the functions in the Shape class.
+The UML does not provide a notation for designating a function as virtual.
+Making them virtual for this example provides three polymorphism requirements: inheritance, function overrides, and virtual functions.
 Note that the operation of the vpointers and vtables is the same for concrete and abstract classes and functions.

-Four shape objects, instances of Shape, Circle, Rectangle, and Triangle respectively, represented as rectangles.
+Four shape objects, instances of Shape, Circle, Rectangle, and Triangle, respectively, represented as rectangles.
 Each object has a 'hidden' pointer named vptr.
-The vptr in each object points the vtable associated with each class.
+The vptr in each object points to the vtable associated with each class.
 Each vtable has two pointers that point to the virtual functions draw and erase.

 Implementing polymorphism.
 Every polymorphic class has a table of pointers called a vtable that points to the class's virtual functions.
 Every polymorphic object contains a pointer called a vptr that points to its class's vtable.